 If you have a block form letter, left justify each paragraph within the letter, leaving a blank line between the paragraphs that makes it easier to read.
 For indented forms, you'll need to indent the first line of each paragraph by one inch.

 Keep your letter direct and to the point, with the entire letter being no more than one page.
 While it's appropriate to start with a short pleasantry such as, "I hope this letter finds you well", you should move quickly to why you're writing.
 You can lead right into this by typing, "I'm writing in regards to..."

 Use active voice as much as possible throughout the body of the letter.
-The closing paragraph should re-state the purpose of your letter and request a follow-up action.
-End the letter with another pleasantry, such as "thank you for your time and consideration" or "please let me know if you'd like to discuss in detail over the phone."
+The closing paragraph should re-state the purpose of your letter and request follow-up action.
+End the letter with another pleasantry, such as "thank you for your time and consideration" or "please let me know if you'd like to discuss this in detail over the phone."